 Arial, Georgia, Helvetica and Times New Roman are great places to start.
 No Comic Sans or Curly fonts.

-As for sizing, stick to somewhere between 10- and 13-point font.
-You want people to be able to read your resume without trouble, but you also don’t want it to be obvious you doubled your font size to make sure for a lack of work experience.
+As for sizing, stick to somewhere between 10 and 13 point font.
+You want people to be able to read your resume without trouble, but you also don’t want it to be obvious that you doubled your font size to make up for a lack of work experience.

 7. Get Rid of “References Available Upon Request”